ADGEfficiency/dsr-rl/PITCHME.md

 Model can be used to simulate trajectories for **planning**
 ---

-MDP

-### Today - Practical

-The practical we will do this afternoon is to play with a working DQN (Deep Q-Network) agent on the Open AI Cartpole environment.

-The ideas behind this practical are:
-- in industry you won't be handed a set of notebooks to shift-enter through

-- you will likely be given an existing code base and be expected to figure out how it works

-- this skill is also useful for understanding open source projects

-- using a working system allows you to understand the effect of hyperparameters

-- the agent is built using TensorFlow and we will be using TensorBoard for visualizing results

----
 ---?image=assets/images/section2/learn_plan_act.png&size=auto 80%

 *Sutton & Barto - Reinforcement Learning: An Introduction*